Jakub2222250/kindle-to-anki/readme.md

 kindle_to_anki.bat
 ```

-### Review Cards (Optional)
+### Manually validate Cards (Optional)

-You may want to manually review auto-generated notes before committing to learning them, or prioritize more relevant cards first.
+You may want to manually validate auto-generated notes before committing to learning them, or prioritize more relevant cards first.
 If so, set up a parent deck with subdecks:
 - `Language::Import` — where new cards land
 - `Language::Quarantine` — less relevant cards you want to learn later
 - `Language::Ready` — vetted cards for study